Silver Bullet Saddle Club

 please contact Jill with Triple B Rodeos at [email protected] during call-ins.

 Call-ins will be held mid-August.
 Follow our SBSC facebook page for updates on the call-in time/date.

 What does the Rodeo cost to attend?

 Ticketing and Parking information is listed on our main Clearwater Rodeo page.
-Advanced tickets are available for a discounted price.
 Please see our main rodeo page for all the details.

 Can my child participate in the mutton bust or calf ribbon race?

 Mutton Bust will be available for kids ages 5-7 yrs.

 Calf Ribbon Race is for all kids between the ages of 6-12 yrs.

 Both events will be held all three days of the Clearwater Rodeo.
 Sign-up under the SBSC TENT at the beginning of each Rodeo Performance, if your child would like to participate in the Mutton Bust.

 Will the Clearwater Rodeo get cancelled for bad weather?